 Businesses across the marketing sphere are setting in place and implementing their digital marketing plans for 2017.
-Many will be concerned to spot and exploit the current trends – some will fall by the wayside, but those who are savvy enough and took the time to explore the iTonic blog will surf the wave to the heady horizons of market domination.
+Many will be concerned to spot and exploit the current trends – some will fall by the wayside, but those who are savvy enough to will surf the wave to the heady horizons of market domination.

 The current state of digital marketing shows that it’s particularly challenging for small to medium sized businesses.
 This is because they often lack the resources and capital required to take advantage of this lucrative, but complex, area of marketing.
 A good digital campaign takes time to establish and maintain.
 Most SMEs lack this time.
 For support, they could look at working with a digital consulting firm, similar to this one.